Fire App Builder: A Toolkit for Building Fire TV Apps

 Fire App Builder, available on Github here, provides a Java-based framework that you can use to easily and quickly build streaming media Android apps for Amazon Fire TV.
-In contrast to the HTML5/CSS3/JS used with Amazon Creator, Fire App Builder uses Java Android code.
+Fire App Builder uses Java Android code, in contrast to Amazon Creator that uses HTML5/CSS3/JS.

 With Fire App Builder, you work in Android Studio, connect to your Amazon Fire TV device through Android Debug Bridge (ADB), and generate an APK (Android Package Kit) file to upload to the Amazon Appstore.